An effective Bombieri-Vinogradov error term for sifting problems: Introduction

 One of the major shortcomings of the Bombieri--Vinogradov theorem is that every known proof is ineffective.
 In particular, it is not possible to explicitly determine how large $x$ must be in terms of $A$ to obtain a bound of the strength \eqref{bomvineq}.
 Consequently, this means that any direct application of the Bombieri--Vinogradov theorem is also ineffective.
-The main reason for this ineffectivity is the potential existence of Siegel zero.
-That is, a real-valued of zero of a Dirichlet L-function very close to $1$.
+The main reason for this ineffectivity is the potential existence of Siegel zeros.
+That is, real-valued of zeros of Dirichlet $L$-functions very close to $1$.

-In this paper we build upon recent work on developing effective variants of the Bombieri--Vinogradov theorem, which circumvent the usual complications regarding Siegel zeros.
-Our main results (Theorems \ref{upperthm} and \ref{lowerthm}) are in the context of sieve theory and thus yield effective versions of many bounds related to the twin prime and Goldbach conjectures.
+In this paper we build upon recent work (e.g.~\cite{akbary2015variant,Yamada2015,liu2017effective,BJV2025}) on developing effective variants of the Bombieri--Vinogradov theorem, which circumvent the usual complications regarding Siegel zeros.
+Our main results (Theorems \ref{upperthm} and \ref{lowerthm}) are in the context of sieve theory and thus yield effective versions of many bounds, including those related to the twin prime and Goldbach conjectures.
+To make these sifting results effective, we have to carefully treat the case of ``moderate" moduli (approximately $\log x\leq d\leq (\log x)^A$) in the Bombieri--Vinogradov theorem under the assumption of Siegel zeros.
+This is done by working with slightly altered sifting sets, which avoid any Siegel zeros and introduce an asymptotically small error.
+By contrast, in classical treatments this range of moduli is covered using Siegel's ineffective bound for real zeros of Dirichlet $L$-functions~\cite{siegel1935klassenzahl}.

 As a simple application, we prove the following effective upper bounds.
 See also Theorems \ref{BJVthm} and \ref{p2thm} for examples of effective lower bound results that can be obtained via our methods. \begin{theorem} For $x>0$ and $n$ even, let

 count the number of twin primes less than $x$ and the number of representations of $n$ as the sum of two primes.
 Further, let

 Then, for any $\varepsilon>0$ and sufficiently large $x\geq X(\varepsilon)$ and $n\geq N(\varepsilon)$, one has